Achieve a Contoured Abdomen

 Extended Tummy Tuck is a surgical technique that can provide dramatic results for your abdomen.
 This procedure removes extra skin from your entire abdomen area, your hips, and part of your lower back.
 The horizontal incision will be longer than the other options.
 Liposuction can be used in conjunction with the normal removal of excess skin and fat.
 Muscles will also be plicated.
 The recovery time can take up to 6 weeks, but the results are very noticeable.

 If you’re wondering which one to choose, your surgeon will go over the details of each option and analyze your health history and body type.
-Then, together, you’ll come up with the best one to choose to get the results that will make you look your best.
+Then, together, you’ll come up with the right one to choose to get the results that will make you look your most confident.

 Tummy tucks are an excellent option if you want to tone and tighten your midsection and can’t get results from dieting and exercise alone.
 If you’re in optimal health, have lost as much weight as you want to, and are finished with your pregnancies, a tummy tuck is a great procedure to consider.